-Bikes, blues, and bbq is officially over
+Bikes, Blues, and BBQ is officially over

 ROGERS, Ark.
-(KNWA/KFTA)– Bikes, Blues, and BBQ are officially over and now it’s time for the not-so-fun part of a major event like this one, which is the clean-up process.
+(KNWA/KFTA) — Bikes, Blues, and BBQ is officially over and now it’s time for the not-so-fun part of a major event like this one, the clean-up process.

-We saw how much effort goes into putting on an event this large, so we can only imagine how much strength they need for the cleaning-up process.
+With how much effort goes into putting on an event this large, one can only imagine how much strength is needed for the cleaning-up process.

 Tommy Sisemore is the executive director of Bikes, Blues, and BBQ and says although the event is over their work isn’t done.